Giant Robot Hands Save Lives

 - The protagonist of Genesis of Aquarion attempts this, but the person he catches gets incinerated by the blast that shortly follows the catch, so when the hand opens up again all there is is a smear of soot... and a Heroic BSOD.

 - Averted in Eureka Seven.
 Renton catches Eureka by matching her descent speed and pulling her into the cockpit.
 In another instance, Anemone's mech catches both her and Dominic (it flew itself, in case you were wondering) by moving under them and slowly leveling off to cushion their landing.

-- MÄR: In an example that crosses over between this and Soft Water, Snow saves herself from a fall which the watching characters clearly expect her to go splat from, she saves herself by calling on her giant snowman and landing safely in it's hand.
+- MÄR: In an example that crosses over between this and Soft Water, Snow saves herself from a fall which the watching characters clearly expect her to go splat from, by calling on her giant snowman and landing safely in it's hand.

 - RahXephon also plays with the trope: rather than touch a person directly, the Xephon is capable of encasing them in a spherical energy field that hovers slightly above the mech's hand.
 Thus it is able to safely grab and carry people without causing them harm.

 - In Monster Rancher, the protagonists have a surveying technique in which Golem hurls Suezo high into the air.
 Occasionally Golem will get distracted and forget to catch Suezo, who then crashes into the ground.
 However, even when Golem succeeds in the catch, Suezo is still falling onto hands of stone that are maybe six feet above the ground.
 In one instance Golem pretends to forget and then grabs Suezo's tail just before impact.